Jan. 6 panel will turn over evidence on fake electors to the Justice Department - The Boston Globe

 Advertisement

+The committee’s focus on potential witness tampering by Trump appears to be an effort to prod the Justice Department to investigate the former president for potential crimes.
 At each of its recent hearings, the panel has presented evidence that its members believe could be used to bolster criminal charges against Trump.
-The committee has provided details that could be grounds for charges of conspiracy to defraud the American people, falsifying documents and obstructing an official proceeding of Congress.
+The committee has provided details, including about the fake electors, that could be grounds for charges of conspiracy to defraud the American people, falsifying documents and obstructing an official proceeding of Congress.

+Witness tampering would be yet another avenue for prosecuting the former president.
+Trump has a long history of making statements or taking actions that can be read as efforts to interfere with ongoing investigations targeting him.

+In April 2018, he called his former personal lawyer, Michael Cohen, shortly after Cohen’s apartment, office and hotel room were searched by the FBI and urged him to stay strong, a person with knowledge of the call said.